Triton Regional High School (New Jersey): Athletics

 The Triton Regional High School Mustangs compete as one of the member schools in the Tri-County Conference, which is comprised of public and private high schools located in Camden, Cape May, Cumberland, Gloucester and Salem counties.
 The conference is overseen by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 830 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The football team competes in the National Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2018–2020.
+The football team competes in the National Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

 Triton Regional High School students also have the opportunity to participate in the Triton ice hockey team during the winter months, which is not officially associated or funded by the school.
 Starting in the 2016-2017 school year, Triton added a lacrosse team for both boys and girls.

 The baseball team won the South Jersey Group III state sectional championship in 1959 and 1970.

 The field hockey team won the South Jersey Group III state sectional championship in 1983.

 Marching band

 The school's marching band won the Chapter One Championships in 2000-2002, 2004, 2008, 2010, and 2011.
 They were also the 2001 Atlantic Coast Champion in Group 1.
 They went on to become the 2011 Atlantic Coast Champion in Group 1A.

-The school's indoor drumline was the Tournament Indoor Association Scholastic A champions in 1997 and 1999, and the Scholastic Open Concert champions in 2001, 2002, 2003, 2004, 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013.
+The school's indoor drumline was the Tournament Indoor Association Scholastic A champions in 1997 and 1999, and the Scholastic Open Concert champions in 2001, 2002, 2003, 2004, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, and 2022.

 The school's indoor color guard was the Tournament Indoor Association Scholastic Open champions in 1999 and 2002.
 In 2009, they were the TIA Scholastic A champions.
 In 2010, they were Mid-Atlantic Indoor Network champions and placed 5th at the Winter Guard International South Brunswick Regional, held at South Brunswick High School.
+The color guard has since been discontinued.